 As the nation’s second-largest state, Texas is full of regions that appeal to all different types of active adults.
 Whether retirees want to escape the cold, move closer to family, or enjoy a culture of Texas pride that’s unlike anywhere else, the state offers an abundance of choices for active adults.

+Texas is a great option for retirees who enjoy diverse landscapes.
 Home to mountains, rivers, and peaceful pastures with grazing cattle, Texas also has four of the country’s largest metropolitan areas: Houston, San Antonio, Dallas/Fort Worth, and Austin.
 Texans can savor world-class restaurants, entertainment, and shopping while pausing to smell the yellow roses or sip a sweet tea.
 Take a look below at some of the best places to retire in Texas.

 As the Live Music Capital of the World, Austin stands apart among Texas cities.
 Active adults can relish their retirement at the city’s many art and music festivals or enjoy more refined entertainment at the Austin Lyric Opera and Paramount Theatre.

 People are flocking to this historic city for its welcoming culture, exciting nightlife, and overall relaxed pace.
 Retirees can escape to the scenic oasis of cypress-lined paved paths and arched stone bridges of the world-famous San Antonio River Walk.

 Central Texas Retirement Communities